nsh87/ehrcorral/docs/overview.rst

 Similarity Measures
 ^^^^^^^^^^^^^^^^^^^

-EHRCorral separates record similarity into two sections: name fields and non-name fields.
+EHRcorral separates record similarity into two sections: name fields and non-name fields.
 Name fields alone have a high degree of accuracy in determining the similarity of two records [#accuracy_matching]_ [#simple_heuristic]_.
-Thus, EHRCorral heavily weights matching based on names and uses the non-name fields for fine-tuning.
+Thus, EHRcorral heavily weights matching based on names and uses the non-name fields for fine-tuning.

 However, there are many types of entry errors [#typo_errors]_.